giuliodondi/Space-Shuttle-System-Expanded/README.md

 - To be able to maintain reasonable stability on landing and high-AoA on reentry, the Cl movement calculations as a function of Mach were brutally disabled.
 The model is now adjusted to require little flap trim on Entry in normal conditions and be within flap trim limits when very tail-heavy (like a TAL abort)
 - **The Shuttle is meant to be slightly pitch-unstable when subsonic, please take a look at the Aerodynamic data book, section 4.1.1.3.
 Pitch trim and responsive, continuous control inputs are needed for a stable landing**
 - I had to split the main landing gear bogey into two separate parts while keeping the nose gear as part of the Orbiter part, to get the deploy animations right
-- The cabin hatch is no longer functional.
-Some animation names clash in the assembled parts, and something had to give
+- <s>The cabin hatch is no longer functional.
+Some animation names clash in the assembled parts, and something had to give</s>
 - There appears to be a long-standing bug in KSP where if the root part of your ship is a cargo bay, anything inside of it will have drag calculated even if it should be occluded.

 ## Functioning split rudder airbrake (Experimental)